Our cookies

 Speeds went as low as 5 Mbps in some areas, while in the city centre we got speeds up to 90 Mbps.
 We rarely got speeds above or below that range.
 They are the slowest network for 4G, but it’s not always noticeable.

-That’s especially the case when you’re just browsing the internet or social media.
-We were even able to stream HD Youtube videos without buffering, so it’s not like you’ll be slowing to a crawl on Sky.
+If you’re just browsing the internet or social media you’ll hardly notice any difference.
+We even managed to watch HD Youtube videos without any buffering, so it’s not like speeds are super slow on Sky.

 We also tested speeds on our Sky SIM directly against what we got with our O2 SIM with the same test phone in the same places.
 We found no evidence of built-in speed limits on Sky vs being on O2.